fachryafrz/ryplay/README.md

 # RyPlay - Game Discovery

-RyPlay is a game discovery platform built with Nuxt 3 and the IGDB API.
+RyPlay is a game discovery platform built with Nuxt 3 and IGDB API.
 It allows users to browse and search for games, authenticate with Supabase, and save their favorite games.

 ## ✨ Features